miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 My name is Miguel.
 I am a researcher working at the intersection between Biology and Artificial Intelligence.

-Nowadays I am interested in AI-driven protein science and optimization problems.
+Nowadays I am interested in AI-powered protein engineering and optimization problems.
+I specialize in designing flexible proteins that challenge structure-based modeling.

 <!-- empty link to verify website on mastodon profile-->
 <a rel="me" href="https://mstdn.social/@miguelarbesu"></a>